-As of the date of this amendment to the annual report, we have 17 full-time and 1 part-time employees.
-Of these, 5 full-time are engaged in research and development and laboratory operations, 7 full-time are engaged in general and administrative functions and 5 full-time and 1 part-time are engaged in the clinic operation.
-As of the date of this amendment to the annual report, 17 of our employees are located in Asia and 1 of our employees is located in Europe.
-In addition, we have engaged and may continue to engage 66 independent contracted consultants and advisors to assist us with our operations.
+As of the date of this annual report, we have 26 employees, including 24 full-time employees and 2 part-time employee.
+Of these, 7 are engaged in full-time research and development and laboratory operations, 15 are engaged in general and administrative functions, 2 are full-time employees engaged in the clinic operation and 2 part-time employee is engaged in legal clerical support.
+As of the date of this annual report, 25 of our employees are located in Asia and 1 of our employees is located in Europe.
+In addition, we have engaged and may continue to engage 48 independent contracted consultants and advisors to assist us with our operations.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We have never experienced any employment related work stoppages, and we consider our relations with our employees to be good.